DeepBrainChain/AIComputingNode/README.md

 2024-04-24T10:44:07.169+0800	INFO	AIComputingNode	serve/http.go:386	HTTP server is running on http://127.0.0.1:7002
 ```

-## Node Deployment

-> [!IMPORTANT]
-> ## Node type description
+## Node type description

-> - Input node: A node with a public IP address, which is used to receive project HTTP API requests and return results (it would be better if domain name resolution is done well), and is responsible for node discovery and routing in a distributed network.
+- Input node: A node with a public IP address, which is used to receive project HTTP API requests and return results (it would be better if domain name resolution is done well), and is responsible for node discovery and routing in a distributed network.
-> - Worker node: A node without a public IP address, which is deployed on the machine where the model is located, receives model requests sent to it from the Input node or the distributed network, forwards them to the model interface and returns the results.
+- Worker node: A node without a public IP address, which is deployed on the machine where the model is located, receives model requests sent to it from the Input node or the distributed network, forwards them to the model interface and returns the results.
-> - Bootstrap node: A concept inherited from the libp2p and IPFS projects, which is equivalent to the Input node in this project.
+- Bootstrap node: A concept inherited from the libp2p and IPFS projects, which is equivalent to the Input node in this project.

+After the model is deployed, you need to register the model's calling interface and the project to which it belongs to the Worker node.
+The Worker node will propagate this information to the entire distributed communication network, and then you can call the deployed model through the Input node with a domain name or public IP address.

 ```
                   +----------------+                +----------------+             +----------------+